ros2/ros2_documentation/source/Installation/Foxy/Windows-Install-Binary.rst

 Don't download the Win32 or Light versions.

 Run the installer with default parameters.
 The following command adds 'OPENSSL_CONF' to your registry.
-Check your installation directory matching the one below:
+Check your installation directory matches the one below:

 * ``setx -m OPENSSL_CONF C:\Program Files\OpenSSL-Win64\bin\openssl.cfg``